This Ipsos UK Survey and your personal data

 https://www.shapingtv.co.uk/wp-content/uploads/2023/03/Thank-you-leaflet_ENG.pdf

-If you take part in the PAMCo survey at your home with one of our interviewers, this includes all of the following information collected as part of the Barb Survey:
+If you take part in the PAMCo survey at your home with one of our interviewers, then the following information, collected as part of the Barb Survey, is processed alongside the PAMCo data under the legal basis of ‘legitimate interest’:

-If you take part in the PAMCo survey online using your own device, this includes only the following information as the other items listed above will be collected during the PAMCo survey with your explicit consent+
+If you take part in the PAMCo survey online using your own device, then it is only the following information, collected as part of the Barb Survey, that is processed alongside the PAMCo data.

 We make you aware when you take part in the Barb survey that some of the data collected about you and your household in the Barb survey will be processed with the answers you or another household member provide in the PAMCo survey.